yannickKuhar/IESPProject/pa1/README.md

 <img src="crawler/crawler.png" width=550>

 ## Installation and use
 We added a **requirements.txt** for easier installation.
-After cloning the repository go to the IESPProject folder and run the following command:
+After cloning the repository go to the IESPProject/pa1 folder and run the following command:
 ```
 pip install -r requirements.txt
 ```